The Carnon Valley

 Cornwall has been an important source of Tin throughout History, more often than not it has been Europe's largest single producer, however it has not always been pre-eminent and in the early centuries after Christ the mines of Iberia were of greater importance to the Roman Empire.
 This was true until the middle of the 3rd century AD when supplies from Iberia collapsed and Cornwall reasserted its former influence.

 Fascinating accounts of the customs and practises of peoples throughout Europe have come from the geographer Strabo, writing in the last century BC and these provide an insight into the trading connections of the time.
 He himself was born in Turkey but travelled as far afield as Egypt, Tuscany and Ethiopia.
 His enquiring mind and clarity of thought can be gauged by his discourse on fossils.
 His conclusions over their origin was at variance with both his contemporaries and all orthodox teaching, until the science of Geology evolved in the 19th century.
 His hypothesis that regional uplift and movement of rock strata was the cause of their occurrence in continental land masses shows a remarkable independence of thought and incisive logic, which gives considerable weight to his other observations.

 He listed the chief exports from Britain as wheat, cattle, gold, silver, iron, hides, slaves and hunting dogs.
-None of these commodities were especially associated with the South West province of Dumnonia which included Cornwall, indeed Wales was the chief source for gold and silver in Britain, and therefore most important mining area at this time.
+None of these commodities were especially associated with the South West province of Dumnonia, which included Cornwall and indeed Wales, was the chief source for gold and silver in Britain and, therefore, the most important mining area at this time.

 Strabo describes in detail the winning of gold and tin from stream-works in Iberia and its other outputs of Copper, Silver and Iron, however he also identifies the major source of Tin as coming from the islands of the Cassiterides, these were described as further out from the Iberian peninsula but separate from Britain.